eepyamre/drawamare/overview.md

    - Uses Socket.IO for broadcasting drawing commands and canvas redraws.

 4. **Initial Canvas State for New Users**:
-   - **Currently Missing**: When a new user connects, they start with a blank canvas.
-   - **To Implement**: New users should receive the current state of the drawing canvas upon connection so they can see what has already been drawn.
+   - **Implemented**: When a new user connects, they now receive the current state of the drawing canvas upon connection, ensuring they see what has already been drawn.

 ---